RomlinGroup/Flatpack/README.md

 https://pypi.org/project/flatpack

-Flatpack is currently experimental.
-Please refrain from using it in production environments.
-Below is a simple example of how to use Flatpack.
+Below is a quick example of how to use Flatpack on Linux or macOS.
+Please remember that we are still in stealth mode and do not provide support at this point.
+We appreciate your interest in Flatpack, but please be aware that documentation, features, and support are limited during this phase.

 ```bash
 # Install from PyPI